 Delaware 82-5462585 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 350 5th Avenue, Suite 5330 New York, New York (Address of principal executive offices) 10118 (Zip Code) Registrant's teleph one number, including area code: (646) 600-6438 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share INAB The Nasdaq Stock Market LLC Indicate by check mark whether the Registrant: (1) has filed all reports preceding 12 months (or for such shorter period that the Registrant was days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the Registrant has submitted electroni 5 5 1 1 8
+Employer incorporation or organization) Identification No. 350 5th Avenue, Suite 5330 New York, New York 10118 (Address of principal executive offices) (Zip Code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share INAB The Nasdaq Stock Market LLC

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

-(\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-YES 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act
+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+YES $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer $\square$ $\times$ Non-accelerated filer Smaller reporting company $\times$ Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-The number of shares of Registrant's Common Stock outstanding as of May 9, 2022 was 18,838,471.
+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$ The number of shares of Registrant's Common Stock outstanding as of November 01, 2022 was 24,502,157.